yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 title: Management of Docker Container Life-cycle
 ---
 ## Learning Objectives
-One of the most useful and often used docker commands is "docker run ..." .
-We have briefly seen it in "hello-world" example.
+One of the most useful and often used docker commands is `docker run ...` .
+We have briefly seen it in `hello-world` example.
 Here, let's go beyond simple `hello-world` example and explore few more related docker commands.

 In this episode, you will learn:
 - Some of usefull Docker commands to manage images/containers